ljsinclair/featurebase-docs/docs/cloud/cloud-users/cloud-user-deactivate.md

 ---
-title: How do I activate or deactivate a Cloud user?
+title: Activate or deactivate users
+layout: default
+parent: Manage users
+grand_parent: Cloud
+nav_order: 4
+has_toc: false
 ---

+## How do I activate or deactivate a Cloud user?
 {: .no_toc }

-{% include page-toc.md %}

 {% include /cloud-config/cloud-user-deactivate-summary.md%}

 {: .note}
 You can [change the user role](/cloud/cloud-configuration/cloud-user-edit-role) rather than deactivating the account.

+{% include page-toc.md %}

 ## Before you begin